exakat/exakat/docs/Configuration.rst

 :ref:`Too Many Injections <too-many-injections>`
   + injectionsCount : 5
     + Threshold for too many injected parameters for one class.
+:ref:`Missing Include <missing-include>`
+  + <constant or variable> : 100
+    + Literal value to be used when including files.
+For example, by configuring 'Files_MissingInclude["HOME_DIR"] = "/tmp/myDir/";', then 'include HOME_DIR . "my_class.php"; will be actually be used as '/tmp/myDir/my_class.php'.
+Constants must be configured with their correct case.
+Variable must be configured with their initial '$'.
+Configure any number of variable and constant names.
 :ref:`Too Many Local Variables <too-many-local-variables>`
   + tooManyLocalVariableThreshold : 15
     + Minimal number of variables in one function or method to report.